veikkovahasoyrinki/iot-project1/README.md

 ## RIOT and FIT/Iotlab

-Clone this repo and run:
+Clone this repo and edit main.c to match your server's address and port (line 75) then run:

 ```
 git clone https://github.com/veikkovahasoyrinki/iot-project1/
 cd iot-project1